naitikwrk/react-code-interview/README.md

 Make an api call to [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users) which will return a list of users.
 Display **Name**, **Email**, and **Phone** details of all users in a table.
 The columns should be configured in a manner where it is possible to add or remove columns without having to update the html code.

 #### 2) Add a user
 Create 3 text inputs respectively for **Name**, **Email**, and **Phone**, and an **Add** button.
-On clicking the Add button, it should insert a new row with the user details.
+Clicking the Add button should insert a new row with the user details and also all input fields should be reset.
+The Add button should be disabled by default and it should only be enabled when the below criteria are met:

+- Name: Only alphabets (uppercase or lowercase) and space allowed.
+- Email: Only email ids ending with @gmail.com allowed.
+- Phone: Only 10 digit numeric value allowed.

 #### 3) Delete a user
 Render a **Delete** button in every row.
 On clicking the Delete button, it should remove that user row from the table.

 #### 4) Display last modified timestamp
-Display a timestamp below the table which indicates when the table was last modified.
+Display a timestamp below the table which indicates when the table was last modified i.e. when a user is added or deleted.
 Default value should be set to "Never".

 ## Example